fly-lang/fly/llvm/docs/Statepoints.rst

 Instead, the statepoint intrinsic marks the actual site of the safepoint or statepoint.
 The statepoint returns a token value (which exists only at compile time).
-To get back the original return value of the call, we use the ``gc.result`` intrinsic.
-To get the relocation of each pointer in turn, we use the ``gc.relocate`` intrinsic with the appropriate index.
+To getValue back the original return value of the call, we use the ``gc.result`` intrinsic.
+To getValue the relocation of each pointer in turn, we use the ``gc.relocate`` intrinsic with the appropriate index.
 Note that both the ``gc.relocate`` and ``gc.result`` are tied to the statepoint.
 The combination forms a "statepoint relocation